GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_extension/README.md

   * Finalized breakpoints on the backend are ignored.
 Highly related to the previous point.
   * Matching local and backend breakpoints is done through path and line number.
 This needs to be improved.
 There may be a way to link breakpoints by id.
 Explore this possibility.
   * There should be a way to view "final" breakpoints, either for management or for viewing snapshots.
+  * The extension may grab the snapshot from the database before the agent finished persisting it.
+The current fix is a sleep; there should be a retry loop instead.

 * Virtual threads.
 The concept of snapshots is not present in vscode and the debug protocol, so threads are reported for each active breakpoint.